OP-DSL/OP2-Common/docs/perf.rst

 ---------------------
 It is recommended that you assign one MPI rank per NUMA region when executing MPI+OpenMP parallel code.

 Usually for a multi-CPU system a single CPU socket is a single NUMA region.
-Thus, for a 4 socket system, OP2’s MPI+OpenMP code should be executed with 4 MPI processes with each MPI process having multiple OpenMP threads (typically specified by the ``OMP_NUM_THREAD`` flag).
+Thus, for a 4 socket system, OP2's MPI+OpenMP code should be executed with 4 MPI processes with each MPI process having multiple OpenMP threads (typically specified by the ``OMP_NUM_THREADS`` flag).

 Additionally on some systems using ``numactl`` to bind threads to cores could give performance improvements.